* This is the Veterinary Version. *

 Surgery is most successful when the cancer involves a tumor that has not spread beyond its original location.
 Unfortunately, however, not all tumors can be surgically removed.
 Some are in inaccessible sites.
 And, there are times when the costs to the animal might outweigh the benefits.
 For example, removing a large tumor might require removing a vital organ or may cause a pet to lose a vital body function.
 If the cancer is in more than one location or has spread (metastasized), then surgery is not as likely to be an effective treatment.

 A biopsy is a surgical procedure in which a piece of a tumor is removed for study and analysis by a pathologist.
-The pathologist's report to the veterinarian will provide important information such as the type of cancer and its characteristics.
+The pathologist’s report will provide important information such as the type of cancer and its characteristics.
 Combined with information about the size and location of the cancer, your veterinarian can develop the best treatment program for your pet.

 Even if surgery cannot be used to completely remove a tumor, it can be used to remove part of a tumor, a process known as debulking.
 There are several possible benefits to debulking.
 First, partially removing a tumor can reduce the signs of cancer and make the animal more comfortable through improved mobility or reduced pain.
 Debulking can also be used to improve the effectiveness of radiation therapy or chemotherapy.
 These cancer treatments have the greatest chance for success when fewer cancer cells are present.

 Surgery may also be prescribed by your veterinarian to manage or reduce the side effects of other treatments.
-During radiation therapy, for example, normal, healthy tissue may be damaged (see Cancer and Tumors: Radiation Therapy).
+During radiation therapy, for example, normal, healthy tissue may be damaged (see Cancer Treatment : Radiation Therapy).
 Removal of the damaged tissue will encourage more rapid healing.
 In other cases, the surgical placement of a feeding tube may be necessary when either the cancer or its treatment makes normal eating physically impossible or very painful.

 One of the most common treatments for cancer in both humans and animals is radiation therapy.
 This treatment is sometimes also called x-ray therapy, radioisotope irradiation, or cobalt therapy.

 Cancer cells divide more frequently than normal cells.
 Cancer cells also have a weakness; they do not recover from radiation damage as quickly or completely as normal cells.
-Radiation works as a treatment for cancer because it kills cells that divide rapidly or, in other cases, because it damages the cancer cells so severely that they cannot divide and grow (see Cancer and Tumors: Radiation Therapy).
+Radiation works as a treatment for cancer because it kills cells that divide rapidly or, in other cases, because it damages the cancer cells so severely that they cannot divide and grow (see Radiation Therapy).
 Radiation therapists work to deliver just enough radiation to the cancer cells to destroy or injure them and prevent them from reproducing.

 Radiation therapy is often used in addition to treatment with surgery or chemotherapy or both.
 The therapy or combination of therapies prescribed for a particular animal will be selected by your veterinarian based on which options offer the best chance of controlling or eradicating your pet’s cancer.
 For brain tumors, nasal tumors, and other tumors in the head and neck, radiation therapy may be the treatment of choice.
 For cancers of the spine or pelvis, it may be the only practical treatment option.